codurance/site/_posts/2016-08-26-chinese-whispers-on-scrum-roles.md

 Few days ago, I attended the [2-day Martine Devos' Certified Scrum Master, Estimation & Planning Class](https://skillsmatter.com/courses/151-martine-devos-scrum-master) at [Skills Matter](https://skillsmatter.com/).
 I had the privilege of meeting and learning from [Martine Devos](https://www.scrumalliance.org/community/profile/mdevos), one of the best Scrum trainer in Europe.
 This also gave me the opportunity to discuss many aspects of the Scrum process..

 Becoming a [Certified ScrumMaster&reg;](https://www.scrumalliance.org/certifications) shouldn’t be the goal of attending the course, because certifications don’t make you a real Scrum Master.
-To become a Scrum Master you have to: put the Scrum theory into practice.
+To become a Scrum Master you have to put the Scrum theory into practice.

 Scrum is not a silver bullet, it is a framework with a small set of practices that will help produce better value to the user with faster feedback and greater team cohesion.
 Adopting Scrum will require investments: the whole company has to learn new practices, principles, values.
 Being Agile is about recognising weaknesses and constantly learning from them, according to Ken Schwaber:

 > ## _"Scrum is like your mother-in-law.
 It's constantly pointing out your shortcomings."_

 Deciding to change means that both stakeholders and the team must respect 3 essential Scrum aspects: